-☑QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the Quarterly Period Ended June 30, 2011

-01 ☐TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Period fr om to Commission file num nber: 1-12471 INTEGRATED SURGIO CAL SYSTEMS, INC. (Exact name of registrant as s • Delaware (State or Other Jurisdiction of Incorporation or Organization) 68-0232575 (IRS Employer Identification No.) 401 Wilshire Blvd., Suite 1020 Santa Monica, California (Address of Principal Executive Offices) 90401 (Zip Code) (310) 526-5 (Registrant's Telephone Number Indicate by check mark whether the registrant: (1) has filed all reports required to be during the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
-Yes $\square$ or No $\square$ Indicate by check mark whether the registrant has submitted electronically and posted submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this registrant was required to submit and post such files).
-Yes o or No $\Box$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, "accelerated filer," "accelerated filer" and "smaller reporting co Large accelerated filer $\square$ Accelerated filer $\square$ Non-accelerated filer $\square$ (Do not check if a smaller reporting company) Smaller reporting company $\square$ Indicate by check mark whether the registrant is a shell company (as defined in Ru le 12b-2 of the Exchange Act).
-Yes⊡or No□ As of July 25, 2011 there were 7,972,974 shares of the registrant's common stock of outstanding.
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Quarterly Period Ended September 30, 2011 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Period from to Commission file number: 1-12471 INTEGRATED SURGICAL SYSTEMS, INC. (Exact name of registrant as specified in its charter) Delaware 68-0232575 (State or Other Jurisdiction of Incorporation or Organization) (IRS Employer Identification No.) 401 Wilshire Blvd., Suite 1020 Santa Monica, California 90401 (Address of Principal Executive Offices) (Zip Code) (310) 526-5000 (Registrant's Telephone Number, Including Area Code) Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square or No \square Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes o or No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer \square Accelerated filer \square Non-accelerated filer \square (Do not check if a smaller reporting company) Smaller reporting company \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square or No \square

+As of November 1, 2011 there were 8,028,779 shares of the registrant's common stock outstanding.

-Integrated Surgical Systems, Inc. Form 10-Q for the six months ended June 30, 2011
+Integrated Surgical Systems, Inc. Form 10-Q for the nine months ended September 30, 2011